Zheng Zhenduo: Journalism

 Zheng gave many speeches about the student movement in Beijing.
-On top of criticizing, he wanted to make good use of the New Culture Movement (新文化運動) to publicize and promote new social ideals for the Chinese future development.
-Chen Duxiu suggested that Xin Shehui could be edited with a more approachable style accepted by the general public.
+On top of criticizing, he wanted to make good use of the New Culture Movement to publicize and promote new social ideals for the Chinese future development.
+Chen Duxiu suggested that Xin Shehui could be edited with a more approachable style which could be acceptable to the general public.
 The magazine was finally published on 1 November 1919 throughout China, arousing tides of attention from the public, especially amongst the young readers.
 However, as Zheng and his co-editors were still inexperienced in editing by that time, the magazine was thought to be immature in editing and too sloganeered.
 On the hand, the content of the magazine upset the military side of the government.
 Thus, in one month's time, the government called the publication to a halt.